A-New-BellHope/bellhopcuda/README.md

 `bellhopcxx` / `bellhopcuda` includes a semi-automated test system.
-Tests are run automatically for all four run types (ray, transmission loss, eigenrays, arrivals), but only transmission loss and arrivals results are automatically checked.
+Tests are run automatically for all four run types (ray, transmission loss, eigenrays, arrivals).
+Transmission loss and arrivals results are automatically checked, and ray results are semi-automatically checked.
 The automatic checkers check results based on absolute error, relative error, and ULPs, but they don't use any contextual information.
 So for example a receiver being off by 3\% at a level of 1e-7 is considered the same error whether the peak of the field is 1e-7 around this receiver (this is a big deal), or the peak of the field is 1e-2 hundreds of kilometers away (this is negligible).

 All results are compared to the outputs of [our modified version of BELLHOP](https://github.com/A-New-BellHope/bellhop).
 Many results of the original `BELLHOP` cannot be reproduced, in some cases not